olyapka84/File-Comparison-Console-Tool/README.md

 ## Description

-Hi there!
-This is another exciting project in my Python learning journey.
+Hi!
+This is another project in my Python learning journey.
 This application is a **file comparison tool** that identifies differences between two configuration files and displays them in a visually clear format.
-The project aims to make configuration management easier by quickly spotting discrepancies.

-### Key Features:
+### Key features:
-- **File Comparison**: Easily compare two files and see what has changed.
+- **File Comparison**: Compare two files and see what has changed.
 - **Multiple Output Formats**:
+  - **Stylish**: Default format that displays differences in a tree-like structure.
+Each change is marked with symbols: "+" for added items, "-" for removed items, unchanged items are displayed without symbols.
   - **Plain**: Human-readable textual representation of the differences.
-  - **JSON**: Structured format suitable for further processing or integration.
+  - **JSON**: Structured format suitable for further processing.
-- **Beginner-Friendly**: Simple and intuitive command-line interface.

 ## Demonstration: